TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Fix flush cache
 - Delete cache via caching framework
 - Move the creation of the htaccess to the StaticFileBackend
+- Move the .htaccess content to a separate template file

 2015-04-20 Tim Lochmüller <tim@fruit-lab.de>